ningpengtao-coder/gitlab-foss/doc/user/group/subgroups/index.md

 The maximum subgroups a group can have, including the first one in the hierarchy, is 21.

-Actions such as transferring or importing a project inside subgroups, work like when performing these actions the traditional way with the `group/project` structure.
+When performing actions such as transferring or importing a project between subgroups, the behavior is the same as when performing these actions at the `group/project` level.

 ## Creating a subgroup